YarikRevich/sniffer/README.md

 ![](./docs/examples/signalization_success.gif)

-If given credentials are incorrect, then the board will signalize in the following way:
+If given credentials are incorrect, then the board will signalize in the following way and board will be restarted:

 ![](./docs/examples/signalization_failure.gif)